hiep4hiep/AWS-threat-log-processing/README.md

 - If verdict is clean/benign, Lambda will send an email to notify user that the file is ready to download and Lambda also updates EDL (that is hosted on S3 😄)
 - If verdict is malicious, Lambda will send an email to inform user that the file is malicious

+In this github repo, I put all the configuration file and sample code to make it works, including:
+- Logstash configuration
+- SQS standard queue name, batch size is 1: "prisma"
+- Lambda function: "wildfire-check"